gecko984/supervenn/README.md

-# supervenn: precise and easy-to-read visualization of multiple intersecting sets in python
+# supervenn: precise and easy-to-read visualization of multiple intersecting sets in Python
 ### Installation
 `pip install supervenn`